 At least one VC didn’t need such assurances.
-Mayfield managing director Navin Chaddha had worked with Sandra as an advisor to Poshmark, the social marketplace for fashion that went public in January 2021.
+Mayfield managing partner Navin Chaddha had worked with Sandra as an advisor to Poshmark, the social marketplace for fashion that went public in January 2021.
 “Sandra was laser focused on her mission to foster creativity in children and I could tell that she had the acumen to build a big business,” said Navin.
 He quickly agreed to invest in KiwiCo’s $2 million seed round, even though the company was still just an idea.

 A decade later, KiwiCo is riding a wave of success for monthly-subscription box services that Sandra was early to spot.
 Companies such as clothier StitchFix and pet products’ supplier Barkbox have gone public and Mayfield portfolio company, Grove Collaborative, which sells sustainable home goods & personal care products, recently raised funds that gave it a valuation north of $1 billion.

 While it’s only just begun to do any brand advertising and has raised only $10 million in venture capital, KiwiCo’s traction with customers puts her in that cohort.
 The company has already shipped over 25 million Kiwi Crates to kids in 40 countries, who receive materials and instructions for educational projects such as slime circuits to learn about electronics and flying squirrels to learn about zoology and gliding.